maryeete/Senior-Project/README.md

 ## To-Do

-    - Associate users with MySQL Reviews table
+    - Video integration with DB